-The following is the slightly amended list of consultees.
+The following is the list of consultees.
 It takes into account some recent changes to Local Authorities and the need to include all sites which are within 15km of Gloucestershire's boundary.
+It also takes into account comments as a result of the 8th May to 12th June 2009 consultation.